Safalsharma1991/Kinbech/TASKS.md

 # Project Task List

-This file tracks future work for the RangeCart project.
+This file tracks future work for the Kinbech project.

 ## Admin Features